Festival celebrating food and music

 Ronan Keating will headline the Thursday night with support from Abba tribute band Björn Again and Rick Parfitt Junior.

-On the Friday evening the Lightning Seeds will open proceedings, followed by Tainted Love singer Marc Almond and a DJ set by headliners Basement Jaxx.
+On the Friday evening the Lightning Seeds will open proceedings, followed by Eighties icon Marc Almond and a DJ set by headliners Basement Jaxx.

 The Saturday afternoon session will open with Marlow band Interkoola playing a mix of indie, Britpop and rock classics.